 This 19 Day bike journey will start by exploring the holy city of Lhasa and traveling by bike to the roof of the world Mount Everest North Face base camp and ending the tour at Kyirong town border between Nepal.

-You will see the main Buddhist sites in the city including Jokhang Temple, Drepung Monastery, Sera Monastery and the Potala Palace.
+You will see the main Buddhist sites in the city including Jokhang Temple, Drepung Monastery, Sera Monastery, and the Potala Palace.
 You will also be able to explore the Old Town of Lhasa and rub shoulders with some of the thousands of pilgrims who are here each day.
 Altogether, you will spend 3 nights in Lhasa.

 Next, you will make the scenic bike trip to Shigatse going via Yamdrok Lake, Karo La Glacier, and the Gyantse Kumbum Stupa.
 From Shigatse, you will travel to the North Face Base Camp of Mt.
-Everest where if the weather is clear, Travelers can witness the beauties of sunset, sunrise, and stars in the night at world’s highest peak!
-From Everest, you will travel by bike towards Nepal through Old Tingri, Phikutso lake and end the tour at Kyirong town border between Nepal.
+Everest where if the weather is clear, Travelers can witness the beauties of sunset, sunrise, and stars in the night at the world’s highest peak!
+From Everest, you will travel by bike towards Nepal through Old Tingri, Phikutso lake, and end the tour at the Kyirong town border between Nepal.

-This will be a special journey to explore corners of Tibet with a healthy physical and warm spiritual mind.
+This will be a special journey to explore the corners of Tibet with a healthy physical and warm spiritual mind.